Carlia storri

 Carlia storri, also known commonly as the brown bicarinate rainbow-skink or Storr's carlia, is a species of lizard in the family Scincidae.
 The species was first described by Glen Joseph Ingram and Jeanette Covacevich in 1989.
-It is native to the Australian state of Queensland and to Papua New Guinea.
+It is native to Papua New Guinea and the Australian state of Queensland.

 Etymology

 The specific name, storri, is in honour of Australian herpetologist Glen Milton Storr.

 Habitat

 The preferred natural habitats of C. storri are the supralittoral zone, shrubland, savanna, and forest, at altitudes from sea level to 200 m.